Xcopri is a brand-name oral tablet that’s prescribed for partial-onset seizures. Xcopri contains the active ingredient cenobamate.

 Xcopri can cause an atypical heart rhythm called QT shortening.
 This condition occurs when a specific pattern in your heart’s usual rhythm becomes shorter.
 Symptoms may include:

 - heart palpitations, which may feel like your heart is fluttering

 - fast heartbeat

 - losing consciousness or fainting

 In clinical studies, QT shortening wasn’t common.
-Heart palpitations were reported as a less common side effect in people taking 400 milligrams (mg) of Xcopri per day.
+Heart palpitations were also not common, and were reported only in people taking 400 milligrams (mg) of Xcopri per day.
 This is the maximum dosage of Xcopri.
 To find out how often QT shortening occurred in clinical studies, see the drug’s prescribing information.